 When you sign up for nurse practitioner school, you need to know that it’s not like a regular nursing curriculum.
 You’ve enrolled in an advanced practice nursing program.
 Be prepared to work hard and learn your specialty.
 These ten tips can help you excel in your studies throughout the program.

-Top 10 Survival Tips
+Top 10 Tips to Survive Your NP Program

 - Find your Learning Type – Before you even choose a nurse practitioner program, do a little research about yourself and how you learn best.
 Understanding how you learn will help you make the right choice because some programs are only offered online.
 Discover if you’re motivated to work independently, or if you like to network with others.
 Working with others in an online format might be difficult.
 Do you have a large family with many obligations?
 Does home offer a quiet place to study?
 If not, the online programs may not be a fit for you.

 - Prepare for Clinicals – If you’re enrolled in the program and think you have lots of time before clinicals begin, think again.
 Your clinical rotations will creep up on you, and most programs make it your responsibility to find a preceptor.
 Search for a preceptor early in the game.
 Ask around for references to find a credible preceptor.
 Being prepared will help you survive your NP program.

 - Ask Questions – If you choose an online program, you might have many unanswered questions before an assignment is due.
 Ask as many questions as you can because it may help close that gap for you.
 If you fail to do so, you may make up the project and hope the professor accepts it because you weren’t clear on the expectations.
 Asking questions will help you survive your NP program.

 - Stay Ahead of the Class – When you’re given your syllabus, look it over and plan it out on your calendar.
 Try to get ahead because frankly, life happens.
 You might get sick, a child may get sick, and crazy days at work can leave you exhausted.
 You’ll feel better knowing you’re ahead of the class.

 - Bank Time-off at Work – Sometimes school can be overwhelming, and you may have to take a day off at work to catch up.
 Bank your Paid Time Off hours to have a buffer, in case you need time to catch up.
 Don't forget to take time for yourself to survive your NP program.

 - Join a Study Group Online – An excellent way to stay connected with your class is to join an online group.
 These groups might be through a Facebook group or the university’s website.